jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. Run `pip3 install -r requirements.txt`
 1. Run `npx cdk bootstrap` (once per account)
 1. Run `npx cdk deploy --all`
-1. Set the passwords on all the attendee IAM Users so they can sign into the console - then provide the AWS Account #, IAM username and password to the attendees
+1. Run `./set-iam-user-passwords.sh` to set a password on all the IAM users which it exports out to workshop-passwords.csv

+To clean up / destroy all the environment(s) when done:
+1. Run `./delete-iam-user-passwords.sh` to remove the login profile and console access from the IAM users
+1. Run `npx cdk destroy -all` to delete all the CloudFormation Stacks

 ## Signing in as an attendee if the environment is in a local VM
 1. Run `multipass shell microk8s-vm`